Visitors can tour the interior of the Abbey of Senanque and they can lodge in the Senanque Abbey to take part in a religious retreat.

-In the Fields surrounding the Abbey of Senanque the month of June sees rows of spiky green start to turn purple.
-By the third week in June the valleys have turned to mats of parallel rows of purple.
+In the Fields surrounding the Abbey of Senanque the last week of June sees rows of spiky green start to turn purple.
+By the end of June the valleys have turned to mats of parallel rows of purple.

 With lavender in the foreground and the Abbey de Senanque as backdrop, tourist come to the valley on the backside of the village of Gordes looking to make that perfect photo of ripening lavender.

 These spiked mats of purple in front of the Abbey of Senanque are not planted to attract tourists, however, they are an agricultural crop important to the Provence farmer.
 The rows of purple flowers are lavender, a cash crop that eventually turns from its showy field display into a dozen products that we use every day.